gelisam/hawk/doc/README.md

 The file `~/.hawk/prelude.hs` contains the Hawk context and can be used to customize Hawk.
-If the directory `~/.hawk` doesn't exist, Hawk creates it the first time is run with a default `prelude.hs` file
+If the directory `~/.hawk` doesn't exist, Hawk creates the following default `prelude.hs` file on the first run:

 ```haskell
 {-# LANGUAGE ExtendedDefaultRules, OverloadedStrings #-}